rotationalio/rotational.io/content/en/blog/2023-11-17-pubsub-101---using-the-python-sdk.md

 > ensign = Ensign(cred_path="creds.json")
 ```

-If you're in a dev environment, you can provide your credentials as keyword arguments.
-This is not recommended in production code because it exposes your keys!
+If you're in a dev environment, you can provide your credentials as keyword arguments. *Note: This is not recommended in production code because it exposes your keys!*

 ```python
 > ensign = Ensign(client_id="VgIimFHcluODgetZuApkfYrGiMFbyZkX", client_secret="1FFSRLP4giJcZkItam7anoADS2HQ9N97UQhbZq0JwJ5H8P98yADM84xZm2wHMr18")
 ```

-## Step 3: Using the client
+## Step 3: Using Your Client Connection

 The PyEnsign client is asynchronous.
-This means that you can use the client concurrently without having to worry about contention or managing multiple threads.
+This means that you can use your client connecting to read and write to your topics concurrently without having to worry about contention or managing multiple threads.
 However, it also means that you must use `async/await` syntax when calling the client methods.
-If you are unfamiliar with `asyncio` it's recommended that you take a look at the documentation [here](https://docs.python.org/3/library/asyncio.html).
+If you are unfamiliar with `asyncio`, I recommend checking out the documentation [here](https://docs.python.org/3/library/asyncio.html).

 Once you've created a client, make sure you have a topic to publish to.
 The `get_topics()` method will list the available topics in your project.